South Wales Police provide a number of associations to support staff for the duration of their service.

 - Developing links with the national Gay Police Association

-The roles of the South Wales Police Gay Staff Network are diverse.
+The roles of the South Wales Police LGBT Network are diverse.
 Its membership structure includes operational police officers and police staff from the training department/diversity unit.
 The support network is recognised and supported by chief officers of South Wales Police.
 Furthermore, membership of the South Wales Police Gay Staff Network is not taken as an indication of a person’s sexual orientation.
 The group is governed by a constitution, which clearly directs its activities and responsibilities.

 - Provide confidential assistance and offer support.